QuanchYq/WebsiteParsing/README.md

 # WebsiteParsing
 Hello guys , this code for parsing sites, with BeautifulSoup and requests
 # Installing libs
->You need to install lib at first
+## First you need to download all the required libraries

 ``pip install requests``